openshift-scale/workloads/docs/scale.md

 The scale workload playbook is `workloads/scale.yml` and will scale a cluster with or without tooling.

-The scale workload can scale a cluster both with more or less worker nodes provisioned across the 4 availability zones.
+The scale workload can scale a cluster both with more or less worker nodes provisioned across 1-4 availability zones.
 If scaling down it is best to use the workload node to host the workload job as the nodes chosen to host the workload Pod could also be a node that is removed.

 Running from CLI: